millengustavo/millengustavo.github.io/_posts/2020-03-17-leadership.md

   image: "/assets/images/leadership/leadership_book_cover.jpg"
 ---

-# Leadership Strategy and Tactics: Field Manual

-Author: Jocko Willink

-Those are the notes I took when reading the book to register for myself.
-I recommend reading the book for a more coherent view of the context in which each note is inserted.

 > What makes leadership so hard is dealing with people, and people are crazy.
 And the craziest person a leader has to deal with is themselves.

+Those are the notes I took when reading the book "Leadership Strategy and Tactics: Field Manual" by Jocko Willink.
+I recommend reading the book for a more coherent view of the context in which each note is inserted.

 # First Platoon: Detach